Akindolie/Trivia/README.md

 ## Deployment N/A

 ## Authors
-Yours truly, Akindoie, Michael Akinloye
+Yours truly, Akindolie, Michael Akinloye

 ## Acknowledgements
 The awesome team at Udacity and ALX-T ....Kudos!